-The brake lever is located at the right handlebar grip.
+The front brake lever is located on the right handlebar.
 To apply the front brake, pull the brake lever toward the handlebar grip.

-1. Brake lever
+1. Front brake lever

-Brake pedal
+Brake pedal and rear brake lever

-The brake pedal is located on the right side of the ATV.
-To apply the rear brake, push down on the brake pedal.
+The brake pedal is located on the right side of the ATV and the rear brake lever is located on the left handlebar.
+To apply the rear brake, push down on the brake pedal or pull the brake lever toward the handlebar grip.